How to Decide if a Survey Company is Legitimate

 8. Never send money to obtain prizes or rewards from a survey website.

-When looking for a survey company, you want to ensure they are legitimate.
-One way to tell if they’re legitimate is by looking at their website.
+When looking for a survey company, you want to ensure it is legitimate.
+One way to tell if it is is by looking at its website.

-You want to make sure that they handle sensitive data like personal information and financial information correctly, and you also want them not to ask for money to get prizes or rewards.
+You want to ensure that they handle sensitive data, such as personal and financial information, correctly and that they do not ask for money to obtain prizes or rewards.

 See Related: Pinecone Research Review